garuda-linux/infrastructure-nix/README.md

 nix flake lock --update-input src-chaotic-toolbox # toolbox
 ```

-After that deploy as usual (by running `deploy`).
+After that deploy as usual by running `deploy` and `apply`.
 The commit and corresponding hash will be updated and NixOS will use it to build the website or toolbox using the new revision automatically.

 ### Updating the Garuda startpage content